oilcrest/ohwr-array-interface-labview/README.txt

  - remove space from "Switching matrix"
  - low priority
 	 - overlay of all IV curves
-	 - fix stop button effect during ramp
 	 - make estimated remaining time correct also for IV+CV
 	 - automatic remeasurement of a cell's value when unexpectedly different from other cells
 	 - temperature correction for IV

+#DONE commit 23.6.2017
+ - warn and continue with next voltage when compliance is reached
+ - fix stop button effect during ramp

 #DONE commit 22.6.2017
  - refactored loop code